saifalfalah/react-handbook/content/react-installation/index.md

 How do you install React?

-React is a library, so saying _install_ might be a bit weird.
-Maybe _setup_ is a better name, but you got the concept.
+React is a library, so saying _install_ might sound a bit weird.
+Maybe _setup_ is a better word, but you get the concept.

-There are various ways to have React ready to be used on your app or site.
+There are various ways to setup React so that it can be used on your app or site.

 ## Load React directly in the web page